ThomasMBury/thomasbury.net/content/home/research.md

 <!-- <img src="uploads/images/fig_model_climate.png" style="display: block; margin-left: auto; margin-right: auto; width: 50%;"/> -->

-Mathematical models can built for a biological system based on mechanistic principles.
-The dynamics of the model can then be analysed to gain insights into the original system.
-I have extended models in epidemiology and Earth System science to incorporate human behaviour, in order to study the coupled dynamics of human behaviour with vaccine scares and climate change, respectively.
+Mathematical models can be built for a biological system based on mechanistic principles.
+We can then analyse the dynamics of the model (e.g. equilibria, stability, orbits) to gain insights into the biology.
+I am broadly interested in the application of models to systems in ecology, epidemiology, physiology and Earth System science.
+A particular aspect I have studied is how human group behaviour interplays with these systems.
+For example, I extended a simple Earth system model to include dynamics of human behaviour to study how factors such as social norms and rates of social learning affect climate change trajectories.

 <b>Relevant work:</b>